rhaulChaurasiya786/js-learning/basic/01-Execution-Context-Hoisting-callstack-Heap.md

 ```

 - let/const variable hoisted but JS store in different zone (not allow to acces ) this zone is call Temporal Dead Zone (TDZ).
-- The TDZ refers to the period where a variable exists in a scope but cannot be accessed until it is initialized with latest value(during code executi)
+- The TDZ refers to the period where a variable exists in a scope but cannot be accessed until it is initialized with latest value(during code execution)
-- The TDZ in JavaScript is a valuable feature that encourages better coding practices and prevents common errors related to variable declaration (bugs in var)
+- The TDZ in JavaScript is a valuable feature that encourages better coding practices and prevents common errors related to variable declaration of var (bugs in var)

 ```js